 Sheriff says deputy accidentally shot and killed suspected burglar during struggle

-UPDATE: The sheriff's office has identified the deputy who shot and killed Christopher Whitfield during a suspected burglary earlier this week.
+CLINTON - The East Feliciana Sheriff's Office released details Friday after a deputy allegedly shot and killed a man who was allegedly stealing food from a convenience store earlier this week.

-Sheriff Jeff Travis says deputies Glenn Sims Sr. and Houston Frazee were called to the incident early Monday morning.
-The deputies reportedly spotted Whitfield in a fenced-in area behind the store wearing a dark hoodie and with three bags in his hands.
+Sheriff Jeff Travis says deputies Glenn Sims Sr. and Houston Frazee were called to the store near the intersection of Highway 10 and 19 early Monday morning.
+The deputies reportedly spotted Christopher Whitfield in a fenced-in area behind the business wearing a dark hoodie and with three bags in his hands.

-Whitfield allegedly fled the business, heading toward a nearby field and ignored commands from the deputies to stop.
+Whitfield allegedly fled, heading toward a nearby field and ignored commands from the deputies to stop.
 Sims then fired a shot into the ground in an attempt to make Whitfield stop.

-Sims was then able to grab the suspect by the back of the hoodie and a struggle ensued.
-The sheriff says Sims was trying to holster his weapon and free up his hands when Whitfield hit the pistol and caused it to "accidentally discharge."
-The bullet struck Whitfield in the right side of his lower back.
+Sheriff Travis says a struggle ensued after Sims managed to grab onto Whitfield's hoodie, and his gun "accidentally discharged" as he was trying to holster it.
+The bullet struck Whitfield in the right side of his lower back, and he was pronounced dead when paramedics arrived.

-The deputies administered first aid until paramedics arrived, who determined that Whitfield was deceased.

-The sheriff said the bags Whitfield was carrying were filled with stolen items from the convenience store, and he was carrying a knife at the time.
+The bags Whitfield was carrying were reportedly filled with stolen items from the convenience store, and he also had a knife on him at the time.

 Baton Rouge-based activist Arthur "Silky Slim" Reed used a bullhorn to heckle deputies positioned outside the court house around 11 a.m.
 One focus of his attention was Deputy Cullen Wilson, who shot and killed Myron Flowers during a traffic stop in April.
 Wilson was one of the deputies standing in front of the courthouse doors as the protest unfolded.